ipfs/kubo/README.md

 ## Usage

 ```
-ipfs - global versioned p2p merkledag file system
+    ipfs - global p2p merkle-dag filesystem

+    ipfs [<flags>] <command> [<arg>] ...

     Basic commands:

-    init          Initialize ipfs local configuration.
+        init          Initialize ipfs local configuration
-    add <path>    Add an object to ipfs.
+        add <path>    Add an object to ipfs
-    cat <ref>     Show ipfs object data.
+        cat <ref>     Show ipfs object data
-    ls <ref>      List links from an object.
+        ls <ref>      List links from an object
-    refs <ref>    List link hashes from an object.

     Tool commands:

-    config        Manage configuration.
+        config        Manage configuration
-    update        Download and apply go-ipfs updates.
+        update        Download and apply go-ipfs updates
-    version       Show ipfs version information.
+        version       Show ipfs version information
-    commands      List all available commands.
+        commands      List all available commands
+        id            Show info about ipfs peers

     Advanced Commands:

+        daemon        Start a long-running daemon process
-    mount         Mount an ipfs read-only mountpoint.
+        mount         Mount an ipfs read-only mountpoint
-    serve         Serve an interface to ipfs.
+        serve         Serve an interface to ipfs
-    net-diag      Print network diagnostic
+        diag          Print diagnostics

     Plumbing commands:

         block         Interact with raw blocks in the datastore
         object        Interact with raw dag nodes

-Use "ipfs help <command>" for more information about a command.
+    Use 'ipfs <command> --help' to learn more about each command.
 ```

 ## Getting Started
 To start using ipfs, you must first initialize ipfs's config files on your system, this is done with `ipfs init`.
-See `ipfs help init` for information on the optional arguments it takes.
+See `ipfs init --help` for information on the optional arguments it takes.
 After initialization is complete, you can use `ipfs mount`, `ipfs add` and any of the other commands to explore!